 ALTERNATIVES TO SURRENDERING YOUR PET

-While the SMAS does accept surrendered animals, we strongly recommend that you consider alternative options before surrendering your pet.
+While SMAS does accept surrendered animals, we strongly recommend that you consider alternative options before surrendering your pet.
 Below are the top reasons why owners surrender their pets and links to helpful information that may help you keep your pet at home with you.

 TIPS ON PERSONALLY RE-HOMING YOUR PET